 If a symposium has a question and answer session, keep your question short.
-Do not preface your question with a long comment as this limits the time others have for their questions.
-You may want to briefly identify yourself and your institutional affiliation.
-As there is no microphone, speak up and project your question to the entire room.
+Do not preface your question with a long comment; this limits the time others have for their questions.
+Briefly identify yourself and your institutional affiliation.
+As there is no microphone, speak up, and project your question to the entire room.

-For information on oral and poster presentation requirements such as session room equipment and poster dimensions, click here.
+For information on oral and poster presentation requirements (i.e., session room equipment and poster dimensions), click here.

 Presenting a poster:

-- Be welcoming: Smile and say hello to everyone who walks past and looks at you or your poster.
+- Be welcoming.
+Smile and say hello to everyone who walks past and looks at you or your poster.
 Invite them to read more.
 If they seem interested, ask if you can talk them through it, or if they have any questions.
-Your body language is important.
+Your body language matters.

-- Make sure your poster is the right size: Avoid onsite stress by ensuring that you are properly prepared.
+- Make sure your poster is the right size.
+Avoid onsite stress by being properly prepared.

-- Dress for success: A full suit may be somewhat formal for the poster sessions.
+- Dress for success.
+A full suit may be too formal for the poster sessions.
 Business casual clothing is a good idea.
 Be sure to wear comfortable shoes as you are on your feet for the entire two hours.

-- Understand exactly what all the figures on the poster show.
-Be sure that you can explain them and their full implications.
+- Understand all the figures on the poster and be certain that you can explain them and their full implications.